where heart speaks to heart

 Sister Catherine Joy is a member of the Sisters of Saint Joseph of the Apparition.
 Trained as a nurse, she has made a big impact in a variety of ministries including parish work in Sale, Winsford and here in South Warrington.
 She has also held responsibility for communities at Liverpool and Bowdon Vale.
 She was School Chaplain at Saint Nicholas, Hartford for several years.

-The following message greets visitors to Coventry Cathedral and it reflects the kind of church that Pope Francis wants us to be:
+The following message greets visitors to Coventry Cathedral and iseems to reflect the kind of church envisaged by Pope Francis:

 We offer a special welcome to those who could use a prayer right now, had religion shoved down their throats as kids or got lost on the Ring Road and wound up here by mistake.
 We welcome pilgrims, tourists, seekers, doubters and you!"